orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Gravity is change in local spatial density.
 Maintain a sufficient bubble lacking this change and we unlock the secret of cancelling out gravity.
-Create this difference in the direction you want to go, and you unlock full anti-gravity.
-What we need *
+Create this difference in the direction you want to go, and you unlock full anti-gravity. *
 ***[], []***
 ***Physicist @ [] in conversation with [], 2034***